 Although unsettling, I have little doubt that the two girls were murdered.
 Panamanian authorities were hardly transparent on the case and they handled everything very poorly, probably intentionally.
 The only question for me is “Who did it?”

 There is no doubt to me that foul play was involved.
 During all of the publicity, Panama was facing the possibility of its entire tourism industry being crushed.
-Therefore, there’s a very good reason for the government do everything possible to prevent that.
+Plus, the authorities were probably embarrassed at how little control they had over the case.
+They accidentally exposed that “the emperor has no clothes”.

 The initial injuries